newman-afk/showcase/README.md

 ## Attention

-After you make DATABASE_URL and schema.prisma done and before you deploy your application to vercel, make sure run belowing the following command first.
+After you make DATABASE_URL and schema.prisma done and before you deploy your application to vercel, make sure run the following command first.

 ```bash
 npx prisma db push